What is hybrid project management?

 hybrid project management

-‘Hybrid project management’ is a term consistently making rounds in corporate social circles of managers in the past few years.
+‘Hybrid project management’ is a term gaining significant attention among project managers in recent years.

 But what exactly is it?